weifund/weifund/README.md

 ## TODO
 - Add a config contract to campaign (for token/share systems)
-- Micro crowdfund to up vote/down vote campaigns (content curation throught CF)
+- Micro crowdfund to up/down vote campaigns (content curation throught CF)
-- Prebuilt one-click token/share Ccontract templates
+- Prebuilt one-click token/share contract templates
 - One-click progress embed widgets (for other dapps to integrate CF into their DApp's)
 - Admin panel for campaign operators (to more closley moniter their campaign progress)
 - NameReg contract for usernames of campaign owners/donaters
 - Share link on tracker page
-- Token/Share counter and name integration (so campaigns can say "10,000 MyCustomTokenName raised!")
+- Token/share counter and name integration (so campaigns can display "10,000 MyCustomTokenName raised!")
-- Connect Whisper somehow, so users can comm. with campaign owners
+- Connect Whisper so users can comm. with campaign operators

 ## Requirements
 - MeteorJS (latest)